 There is increasing evidence that climate change is causing the increased frequency and severity of extreme weather events as well as longer-term changes in climate patterns.
 As a result, the Corporation may be adversely impacted by extreme weather events such as hurricanes, tornadoes, flooding and rising sea levels, which may cause damage to key corporate assets and could result in operational and supply-chain disruptions.
+In particular, the Corporation's barite grinding facility in Corpus Christie, Texas, as well as our warehouse and blending facilities located in Texas and Louisiana may be impacted by hurricanes and extreme flooding events.
+In addition, our chemical manufacturing and blending facilities in Sterling, Kansas, Carlyle, Saskatchewan, and Grande Prairie, Alberta, as well as various warehouses and offices located across the Midwest United States and Canada may be impacted by tornadoes, grassland and forest fires, and overland flooding due to extreme weather fluctuations.
 The Corporation may also be impacted due to rising insurance premiums, both on a corporate and industry basis, and in certain circumstances may be unable to place insurance on certain corporate assets due to climate change risk.

 At an industry level, government regulations with respect to the control and taxation of greenhouse gas emissions could have a material impact on the nature of oil and natural gas operations of the Corporation's customers.
 A new climate change policy was announced by the Alberta government in the fall of 2015 that resulted in the implementation of a carbon levy effective January 1, 2017.
-At the federal level, the Canadian government has also indicated that it plans to pursue a carbon pricing scheme that will backstop any applicable provincial carbon pricing framework.
+At the federal level, the Canadian government has implemented its carbon pricing scheme that will backstop any applicable provincial carbon pricing framework, effective as of January 1, 2019.
 Initial indications are that the Alberta carbon levy is an additional cost for Canadian Operators operating in the province.
 As an oilfield service company, the Corporation is not a large-scale emitter of greenhouse gasses and does not anticipate the impact of these regulations to be material to its operations.
 However, the carbon levy may have a material impact on Operators, which could result in a material adverse effect on demand for CES' products and services.